-AFL Queensland has over 103,000 participants playing at all levels of football from the introductory NAB AFL Auskick program to the AFL Masters Competition.
+AFL Queensland has over 172,000 participants (not including Northern Rivers) playing at all levels of football from the introductory NAB AFL Auskick program to the AFL Masters Competition.

-AFL Queensland covers 14 Regions, 25 Leagues and 149 Clubs.
+AFL Queensland covers 14 Regions, 25 Leagues and 155 Clubs (not including Northern Rivers).
 Part of AFL Queensland's role is to oversee, support and guide various football bodies and programs across the State.

 These bodies include:

 AFL Queensland Women's League